ExxonMobil Refinery Explosion Attorneys

 In the aftermath of these serious safety hazards, employees of ExxonMobil issued a 60-day notice stating their intention to strike.
-The notice came from a local United Steelworkers chapter who is concerned about a Baytown refinery's safety; the union has issued requests for ExxonMobil to update the safety procedures at the facilities and make greater education attempts.
-Although the oil giant believes that it has high standards in place for the safety of its workers, there are many more steps that can be taken to improve safety on facility sites nationwide.
+The notice came from a local United Steelworkers chapter who is concerned about a Baytown refinery's safety; the union has issued requests for ExxonMobil to update the safety procedures at the facilities and make greater attempts at education to prevent more plant accidents.
+Although the oil giant believes that it has high standards in place for the safety of its workers, there are many more steps that can be taken to improve safety and prevent refinery explosions nationwide.

 Per union spokesperson Richard Landry:

 "ExxonMobil likes to think it has a better health and safety culture than other oil companies, but their process safety record shows they have room for improvement.
 Our proposal increases employee involvement, provides for process safety training and review, and delivers a solution to worker fatigue that ExxonMobil and the industry's trade organization designed."

 The threat of strike led to a tentative agreement between the workers and the Baytown refinery.
 Now it features the contract safety language the union leaders demanded.
 This language is not new to the company—other refineries, including the Torrance site, have contracts with the same language.
 The Baytown refinery will now meet the same standards as other ExxonMobil sites.